mauriziopinto/SDCND-Vehicle-detection/README.md

 		  'pixels per cell and', cell_per_block, 'cells per block') print('Feature vector length:', len(X_train[0]))
 	# Use a linear SVC
-	svc = LinearSVC()
+	#svc = LinearSVC()
+	mlp = MLPClassifier()
 	# svc = SVC(C=1.0, probability=True)
 	# Check the training time for the SVC
 	t = time.time()
-	svc.fit(X_train, y_train)
+	mlp.fit(X_train, y_train)
 	t2 = time.time()
-	print(round(t2 - t, 2), 'Seconds to train SVC...')
+	print(round(t2 - t, 2), 'Seconds to train model...')
-	# Check the score of the SVC
+	# Check the score of the model
-	print('Test Accuracy of SVC = ', round(svc.score(X_test, y_test), 4))
+	print('Test Accuracy of MLP model = ', round(mlp.score(X_test, y_test), 4))
 	# Check the prediction time for a single sample
 	t = time.time()
-	filename = "svc.pkl"
+	filename = "mlp.pkl"
-	joblib.dump(svc, filename)
+	joblib.dump(mlp, filename)
 	pickle.dump(X_scaler,open("scaler.pkl","wb"))
 ```

 Notes:

-* the lenght of the features vector is 6108
+* the length of the features vector is 8460
 * in order to train the model, please execute the python program with the `--train` parameter (`python main.py --train`)
 * training of a LinearSVC model is very fast, but it generates many false positives during the video processing
-* training of a SVC model that returns probability estimates (sklearn.svm.SVC) can greatly reduce the false positives, but both training time and predictions are very slow.
-I therefore decided to keep using the LinearSVC model and use other methods to reject the false positives
+* training of a SVC model that returns probability estimates (sklearn.svm.SVC) can greatly reduce the false positives, but both training time and predictions are very slow
+* MLPClassifier proved to be a good trade-off between number of false positives and performances
-* the SVC model and the scaler function are persisted to disk, to be used for the prediction stage (`python main.py --video` or `python main.py --images`)
+* the model and the scaler function are persisted to disk, to be used for the prediction stage (`python main.py --video` or `python main.py --images`)

 ###Sliding Window Search